edinhui/GoCI/doc/configuration_management_component_requirements.md

 #### 4.1 Hierarchy Levels

+- Each JSON configuration file provides a major category of configuration, containing up to 3 levels:
-- **Level 1 (Navigation Bar)**: Separate JSON files for each top-level section
+  - **Level 1 (Navigation Bar Level)**: Configuration items displayed in the top navigation bar
-- **Level 2 (Sidebar)**: Sections within a single JSON file corresponding to a Level 1 item
+  - **Level 2 (Sidebar Level)**: Configuration categories displayed in the sidebar
-- **Level 3 (Page)**: Detailed configuration items within a Level 2 section
+  - **Level 3 (Page Level)**: Detailed configuration items displayed in the configuration page

 #### 4.2 File Organization

+- JSON Schema files are stored in a dedicated directory
-- Clear naming conventions for configuration files
+- JSON configuration files are stored in another dedicated directory
+- Each JSON Schema and its corresponding JSON configuration has its own separate directory
-- Directory structure that reflects the configuration hierarchy
+- Directory names match the JSON Schema names
+- Clear file naming conventions
 - Metadata for tracking configuration versions and modification timestamps

 ### 5. Integration with Golang Applications